 - Was the Investigation Fair?

-Did the employer let the employee know of the possible or probable disciplinary consequences that could result from their actions?
-The warning may be spoken or printed.
-An exception may be made for certain conduct (i.e., insubordination, coming to work drunk, drinking on the job, or stealing company property) that is so serious that the employee is expected to know it will be punishable.
+Did your employer let you know that there was a possibility or probability that disciplinary consequences that could result from your actions?
+The employer’s warning may be delivered via spoken word at the time of the incident, located in a printed policy in their employee handbook or posted somewhere in the building.
+An exception may be made for certain conduct (i.e., gross insubordination, coming to work under the influence, drinking alcohol or taking narcotics on the job, stealing company time or property, etc.) that is so serious that the member is expected to know it will be punishable should they conduct themselves in that way.

 Was the employer's rule or managerial order reasonably related to (a) the orderly, efficient and safe operation of the company's business, and (b) the performance that the employer might properly expect of the employee?

 Did the employer, before disciplining the employee, make an effort to find out whether the employee did, in fact, violate or disobey a rule or order of management?
-The investigation normally should be made before the decision to discipline is made.
-However, if the Employer believes immediate action is required, they could choose to suspend the employee pending investigation with the understanding that the worker will be reinstated and paid for time lost if there is no basis for punishment.
+The investigation should normally be made before the decision to discipline is made.
+However, if the Employer believes immediate action is required, they could choose to suspend a member pending investigation with the understanding that the member will be reinstated and paid for time lost if there is no basis for the discipline.

-Has the company applied its rules, orders and penalties evenhandedly and without discrimination to all employees?
-If enforcement has been lax in the past, management can't suddenly reverse its course and begin cracking down without first warning employees of its intent.
+Has the company applied its rules, orders and penalties evenhandedly and without discrimination to you or any other member?
+If your employer’s enforcement has been lax in the past, management cannot suddenly reverse its course and begin cracking down without first warning employees or the Union of its intent to change a practice or policy.

 Was the degree of discipline reasonably related to: (a) the seriousness of the proven offense; and, (b) the record of the employee in his/her service with the company?
-If Employee A's past record is significantly better than Employee B's, the company may properly punish Employee A more lightly than Employee B for the same offense.
+If a member’s past record is significantly better than another, the company may impose less discipline for one member than another for a similar offense.
+All of your Union Representatives can and will help you get the answers you need in a circumstance of this nature to avoid any confusion.